Yespo-CDP/yespo-shopify/README.md

 ### Using the App:

-- Install the app in your Shopify store
+- 📥 Install the app in your Shopify store.
-- [Generate an API key](https://docs.yespo.io/reference/api-keys) and add it to the `Account connection` section
+- 🔑 [Generate an API key](https://docs.yespo.io/reference/api-keys) and add it in the `Account connection` section.
-- Connect general script
+- 📜 Connect the general and web push script in `Scripts integration` section.
-- Connect webpush script
+- 👀 Enable or disable web tracking on your site in `Web tracking` section.
-- Enable/disable web tracking on your site
+- 🔄 Enable or disable customer and order synchronization in `Data sync` section.